socnetv/app/scripts/README__run_benchmarks.md

 # What Is Being Benchmarked

-The benchmark harness executes three benchmark families:
+The benchmark harness supports three benchmark families.

+By default (`--type all`), it runs only the **baseline-enforced** families:

+- Distance / Centrality
+- IO Roundtrip

+The third family, **Optional Clustering Timing**, is developer-oriented and runs only when explicitly selected with `--type clustering`.

 ## Distance / Centrality (schema v1)